3 Strategies for How to Deal When You Can't Stand Your In-Laws

-I'm going to assume, for the sake of this hub, that you've given yourself enough time to honestly get to know your in-laws, and that you've given them enough real chances to prove to you that they really aren't the jerks you originally took them for—and you still don't like them.
+I'm going to assume, for the sake of this article, that you've given yourself enough time to honestly get to know your in-laws.
+You've given them ample opportunity to prove you wrong—and yet they demonstrate, time and time again, that they're never going to change.

-If chores are out of the question, find a family activity to distract them.
-My mother visited recently, and since neither my husband Alex nor I like her very much, mostly due to her constant stream of advice and/or cutting comments, I offered to go see the movie Harry Potter and the Order of the Phoenix with her.
-She is a Harry Potter fan, and I am a Harry Potter fan, but my father is not, and Alex isn't particularly either, so this was the only way either of us was going to get to see the film in the theater.
-Three hours of together time with my mother that prohibited talking!
-It doesn't get any more win-win than that!
+Think of a family activity that will involve everyone—and distract your in-laws.
+My mother visited recently, and since neither my husband, Alex, nor I like her very much, mostly due to her constant stream of advice and/or cutting comments, I offered to go see the movie Harry Potter and the Order of the Phoenix with her.
+She and I are both Harry Potter fans, but neither my father nor Alex are—so this was the only way either my mother or I was going to get to see the movie.
+Three hours of together time with my mother that precluded talking!
+It doesn't get any more win-win than that.

-Unfortunately, when you marry your husband or wife, on some level you marry their entire family—for better or for worse.
-This little bit of knowledge alone is what kept me from acting on my true feelings for Alex for years.
-The thought of being his mother's daughter-in-law was more than a little romantically prohibitive!
+Unfortunately, when you marry your partner, on some level you marry their entire family—for better or for worse.
+This fact actually kept me from acting on my true feelings for Alex for years, since the thought of becoming his mom's daughter-in-law was more than a little romantically prohibitive!
 She is a formidable, opinionated woman, born and raised in Germany during World War II, and she does not suffer idiots gracefully.
-But, over time I learned that the fact that I really love her son (the last of her seven children to marry), earned me a lot of esteem in her eyes.
+However, over time, I began to see that the fact that I really love her son (the last of her seven children to marry), earned me a lot of esteem in her eyes.

-And when I produced a daughter that is the spitting image of her Oma and then started asking my mother-in-law for parenting advice from time to time, well, let's just say that at this point I am on her list of "favored in-laws".
+And when I produced a daughter that is the spitting image of her Oma and then started occasionally asking my mother-in-law for parenting advice, well, let's just say that at this point I am on her list of "favored" in-laws.
 I may not like the woman much, but I sure like being on her good side!